zacwong2151/tp/docs/DeveloperGuide.md

     Use case resumes from step 1.

-**Use case: List all volunteers**
+**<a name="UCV02"></a>Use case UCV02: List all volunteers**

 **MSS**

-1. User requests to list all volunteers
+1. User requests to list all volunteers.
-2.  iVolunteer shows a list of all volunteers
+2.  iVolunteer shows a list of all volunteers.

     Use case ends.

-**Use case: Delete all volunteers**
+**Use case UCV03: Delete all volunteers**

 **MSS**

-1. User requests to list all volunteers
+1. User <u>lists all volunteers (UCV02)</u>.
-2.  iVolunteer shows a list of all volunteers
-3. User requests to delete a specific volunteer in the volunteer list
+2. User requests to delete a specific volunteer in the volunteer list.
-4.  iVolunteer removes the volunteer from all events he/she is in
+3.  iVolunteer removes the volunteer from all events he/she is in.
-5.  iVolunteer deletes the volunteer
+4.  iVolunteer deletes the volunteer.

     Use case ends.

 **Extensions**

-* 2a.
+* 1a.
 The list is empty.

   Use case ends.

-* 3a.
+* 2a.
 The given index is invalid.

-    * 3a1. iVolunteer shows an error message.
+    * 2a1. iVolunteer shows an error message that there is no such volunteer in the given index.

-      Use case resumes at step 2.
+      Use case resumes from step 2.

 *{More to be added}*